skybhh19/prime/index.markdown

 </table>

 <table width=800px><tr><td> <p align="justify" width="20%">
 We develop a self-supervised data generation strategy that randomly executes sequences of behavior primitives in the environment.
 With the generated dataset, we train an inverse dynamics model (IDM) that maps initial states and final states from segments in task demonstrations to primitive types and corresponding parameters.
-To derive the optimal primitive sequences, we build a trajectory parser capable of parsing task demonstrations into primitive sequences using the learned inverse dynamics model.
+To derive the optimal primitive sequences, we build a trajectory parser capable of parsing task demonstrations into primitive sequences using dynamic programming.
 Finally, we train the policy using parsed primitive sequences.</p></td></tr></table>

 <br>